strapi/strapi/docs/3.x.x/guides/deployment.md

 Create a [new Strapi project](/3.x.x/getting-started/quick-start.html) (if you want to deploy an existing project go to step 4).

 ::: warning NOTE

-If you will use a **MongoDB database** with your project, [create a Strapi project with MongoDB set-up locally](/3.x.x/guides/database.html#install-mongodb-locally) and go to step 4.
+If you plan to use **MongoDB** with your project, [refer to the create a Strapi project with MongoDB section of the documentation](/3.x.x/guides/databases.html#install-mongodb-locally) then, jump to step 4.

 :::

 `Path: ./`